lecluyse2000/CCalc/README.md

 Please enter your boolean expression, or enter help to see all available commands: (T | F) $ (F & T)
 Result: True!

+Please enter your boolean expression, or enter help to see all available commands: 2 + 3 - 3 * 3

 Please enter your boolean expression, or enter help to see all available commands: history
 Expression: T & F